How much would you pay for a pair of blue suede shoes? Well, a pair worn by Elvis Presley were sold at a charity auction for £48,000.

 Blue suede boots

-Unlike the previous shoe styles, suede is the chukka boot’s original material.
+Suede is the chukka boot’s original material.
 They’re a relaxed design suited to all casual occasions.

 Best matched with a pair of jeans suede chukka boots are an effortless everyday footwear, deserving a place in every man’s wardrobe.
+Check out our guide to wearing chukka boots.

 Black and brown shoes are neutral and subtle, allowing you to match them with any colour you like.
 However, to wear blue shoes successfully you must know which colours they work with, and which colours they don’t.